Sergei1984/leetcode/readme.md

 - for patterns like `a*b` we could omit checking at all
 - for patterns like `a*aaa` where `a` occurred `n` times at the end we could replace all-variants checking with checking that `a` occurred at least `n` times.

+## Problem 7.
+Reverse integer (Medium)

+Done without converting source int to string.
+Most challenging was to determine last digit of number for numbers near max and min integer, because method used (taking reminder and subtracting previous reminder) requires multiplier equal to i32.MAX \* 10 (which wouldn't work and causes overflow).

+Work around that by checking actual overflow and testing number with if, because there are two possible first digits (1 or 2) for near end numbers.